theIDinside/HockeyStatsViewer/docs/README.md

 - [ ] Add ability to hide individual series
 - [ ] Add ability to "mark" series from different charts (that has to be at least tangientially related) so that comparisons can be made to, perhaps be shown in a popup of sorts.
 - [ ] Add a user interface / console that interfaces with the node application that scrapes the stats data, perhaps initially just show progress of scraping to begin with.
+- [ ] Add markers for where the data points in the chart actually exists/lives.
+Since we are using a line diagram, the lines are really just visualization, for the mental model, meaning, so it's easier to spot if trend is going good or bad.
+But actually marking the data point locations is also useful.
+The callout currently works, but it's a bit cumbersome to actually having to click/set them.

 ### Statistics and Trend specification